greenstick/ohsu-dissertation-template/README.md

 If you'd like to keep it local, clone it to your local drive and make sure you have [pandoc](https://pandoc.org/) ready to go to render out the fruit of your hard labor.

+## First Steps

-To personalize this template to you, be sure to start by going into `main.tex` and updating the variables therein.
+To personalize this template to you, be sure to start by going into `main.tex` and updating the variables therein (lines 19 - 32).

 For example, change this:
 `\newcommand{\projecttitle}{Your Dissertation Title}`